 Punch buggy vs slug bug

 The game where the first person to see a Volkswagen Beetle is always a hit on road trips.
 But what you call that game is highly regional.
-According to Google Trends data, most people from East Coast states call it Punch Buggy compared to Midwest residents calling it Slug Bug.
+According to Google Trends data, most people from East Coast states call it punch buggy compared to Midwest residents calling it slug bug.
 At least you can always have fun arguing over what to call out when you do see a VW bug.
-Just remember there’s an unspoken rule not to hit the driver.

 8. Always stop for McDonald’s.

 McDonald’s is one of the fast food haunts many Americans will remember from family road trips.
 This makes it a nostalgic stop for long trips.
-Plus, the toilets are clean, as your grandma always used to point out.
+Plus, the toilets are usually clean, as your grandma always used to point out.
+But whether you see Hardee’s or Carl’s Jr largely depends on where you’re driving, just like Starbucks vs Dunkin’ Donuts for your morning coffee run.

 Even when you’re driving in the middle of nowhere, you’ll come across fast food sooner or later.
 Road rules demand that you should make a stop.